Family research in Angri, Campania, Italy

 SS.
 ANNUNZIATA – Via P. Annunziata

-(Remember that archives are not open to public and officers and priests are not required by law to give you access to the local archives)
+Remember that archives are not open to the general public and officers or priests are not required by law to grant direct access to the records.

-If you need a professional help from our local genealogist in Angri area , write to angri@italianside.com or fill the form here.
+If you need professional support from our local genealogist in the Angri area, write to angri@italianside.com or fill the form here.
+Our expert will study your request and reply with a research plan and a quote tailored to your family history.

-Here below you can read the messages received from other visitors in Angri forum:
+Messages from other visitors in Angri

-14 thoughts on “Genealogy in Angri”
+14 comments on “Genealogy in Angri”

 1. I wonder if I have any living relatives in or around Angri, Italy.
 My great-grandfather was Joseph Muscarello, his wife was Maria Desiderio.